Exec Master in Business Admin (EMBA)

 Prereq: EMBA 522 .

-This course prepares the student to lead change within his or her organization by examining both the processes needed to bring about effective change as well as the individual leadership abilities needed to lead these change efforts.
+This course prepares the student to lead strategic change within his or her organization by examining both the processes needed to bring about effective strategic change as well as the individual leadership abilities needed to lead these change efforts.
 The course also examines how to build adaptable and agile organizations that are predisposed to embrace (rather than resist) change.
+The course considers change primarily from the perspective of the organization's executive leadership team, but also explores how mid-level managers can lead strategic change initiatives within an organization.

 EMBA 535 Decision Analytics